“In the end we will remember not the words of our enemies, but the silence of our friends.”

 NYU community.
 Click here to request an Action Zone session.

 Groups who have hosted Action Zone this academic year include: Welcome Week Leaders, Residence Hall Professional Staff, Resident Assistants, Alpha Kappa Delta Phi Sorority, NYU Abu Dhabi, Student Resource Center, Polytechnic School of Engineering, GLAM, Active Minds at NYU, Counseling and Wellness Services Staff, Student Health Center Medical Staff, CAS College Cohort Leaders, Students for Sexual Respect, Liberal Studies Student Leaders, Liberal Studies Academic Advisors and Administrators, Silver School of Social Work’s Sexual Violence Awareness Committee.

 Each semester, the Health Promotion office also holds open trainings for members of the

 NYU community.
-Training is open to student leaders, faculty, administrators, and staff.
+Training is open to students, faculty, administrators, and staff.

 Contact the Health Promotion office.